sghoseWI/DisclosUR/README.md

 pip3 install -r requirements.txt
 ```

 from the top level directory - we recommend using a virtual environment.
+To populate the database, please see 'Populating the database' under 'Usage'.

 ## Required Modules